Haiti's president alleges coup conspiracy; 20 arrested - WTMJ

 Reynold Georges, an attorney who once worked as a consultant for Moïse’s administration but has since joined the opposition, denounced the arrests in an interview with radio station Zenith FM.

-“We ask for his release immediately,” he said of Irvikel Dabresil, the Supreme Court judge who is being detained, adding that the court system should shut down until he’s free.
+“We ask for his release immediately,” he said of Dabrézil, adding that the court system should shut down until he’s free.

 Georges also called on people to rise up against Moïse.